-The Cancer Prevention and Treatment Fund helps children and adults reduce their risks of getting all types of cancer, and assists them in choosing the safest and most effective treatments.
+The Cancer Prevention and Treatment Fund is a charity that helps children and adults reduce their risks of getting all types of cancer, and assists them in choosing the safest and most effective treatments.
 It is the main program of the National Center for Health Research.

 To read about our accomplishments this year, and our goals for the coming year, please see the following: Making a Measurable Difference